DaleStack/ArchonKit/README.md

 - 🎯 **Leverages Django knowledge without lock-in** – ArchonKit gives you the familiar "apps + templates + ORM + migrations" workflow from Django, but on a leaner, async-native stack.

 In short: **ArchonKit = Django’s developer experience + FastAPI’s async performance**.

+---

+## ✨ Features
+- **MPA-First**: Templates and static files are built-in.
+- **SQLAlchemy by Default**: Database integration comes ready-to-use.
+- **Familiar Structure**: Opinionated project layout inspired by Django, but simplified.
+- **CLI Included**: Quickly scaffold apps and project files.
+- **Extendable**: Use FastAPI’s async power, but without losing the batteries.